interstitialRedirectModalTitle

 Check out our latest thinking and real-world solutions to some of the most complex challenges facing people and the planet today.

-What happened at COP29?
+What happened at last year's COP?

-Nevertheless, there were bright spots, including an agreement that promises to unleash the power of well-regulated carbon markets.
+Despite the obstacles, there were bright spots, including an agreement that promises to unleash the power of well-regulated carbon markets.
 There were also positive developments outside the formal negotiations, like refreshed commitments from Brazil and other countries.

 What are our goals at COP30?

-We're advocating for a swifter transition to renewable energy sources, greater use of natural climate solutions, and more investment from both the public and private sectors, especially to help those countries that have been most affected by the impacts of climate change.
+We're advocating for a swifter transition to renewable energy sources, greater use of natural climate solutions and more investment from both the public and private sectors, especially to help those countries that have been most affected by the impacts of climate change.

 We're also working to ensure there is increased inclusivity and equity in climate policy processes since the leadership of marginalized groups, like Indigenous Peoples and Local Communities (IPLCs), are essential to protecting cultural and biological diversity.